 By Stephanie Younger •

-10 days ago, I climbed up the Robert E. Lee Statue at a protest in Richmond, Virginia, the former Capital of the Confederacy, and was asked to speak in front of a large crowd of people.
-This was unplanned, and I have been grieving so heavily in these recent weeks, to the point where I had no idea what to speak about.
-However, I was infuriated, and I began by reading an excerpt from Dr. Martin Luther King’s “Letter From a Birmingham Jail” (the part where he said that he is “gravely disappointed with the white moderate”).
-Then proceeded to deliver a brief, extemporaneous speech about the growth of white liberal’s co-optation of Black grief and Black radicalism.
+10 days ago, I climbed up the Robert E. Lee Statue at a protest in Richmond, Virginia – the former capital of the Confederacy – and I was asked to speak in front of a large crowd of protestors.
+This was unplanned, and I have been grieving so heavily these past few weeks and I had no idea what to speak about.
+I began by reading an excerpt from Dr. Martin Luther King’s “Letter From a Birmingham Jail” (the part where he said that he is “gravely disappointed with the white moderate”).
+Then, I delivered a brief, extemporaneous speech about the growth of these white liberal’s co-optation of anti-racism, and Black grief.

 Are these so-called “well-intentioned” white liberals finding themselves just now speaking up about racism?
-Or, do they find often themselves solely speaking up after a viral racist incident?
-I am livid about the eerie, deadly silence of these so-called “well-intentioned” white liberals during the recent events.
-Instead of doing the bare minimum, white liberals must extend their solidarity beyond changing their profile picture or attending protests for a photo op.
-In light of the recent police murders of Breonna Taylor, Nina Pop, Tony McDade, George Floyd, Ahmaud Arbery, David McAtee, and James Scurlock, let’s unpack the recent growth of co-optation of the fight for Black lives.
+Or, do they often find themselves solely speaking up after police murders?
+I am livid about the eerie silence and deadly complacency of these so-called “well-intentioned” white liberals in light of the recent police murders of Black life.
+White liberals must extend their solidarity beyond changing their profile picture or attending protests for a photo op.
+To follow up from my previous article, “6 Ways I Have Faced Anti-Blackness From White Liberals,” let’s unpack the recent growth of co-optation of the fight for Black lives.

 The Show Must Be Paused was originally created by two Black women named Jamila Thomas and Briana Agyemeng.
 On their website, they stated,